 Australia is world famous for its beautiful beaches, with many of its beaches regularly appearing in lists of the top beaches of the world.
 But, is it possible to enjoy these top beaches with your dog?
-While many Australian beaches don’t allow dogs (including most city beaches, plus all in national park boundaries), there are many other gorgeous beaches that allow dogs to visit.
+While many beaches in Australia don’t allow dogs (including most city beaches, plus all in national park boundaries), there are many other gorgeous beaches that allow dogs to visit.
 Rules do vary at these beaches, from requiring your dog to remain on leash to having off-leash hours to being off-leash around the clock.
 But consider visiting one of these amazing dog-friendly beaches in Australia…

 1. Hyams Beach, Jervis Bay, NSW

 Hyams Beach is regularly touted as having the whitest sand in Australia.
 While this is up for debate, there’s no denying that it’s a gorgeous beach.
 Located within Jervis Bay, about 2 1/2 hours drive south of Sydney, it has calm and clear waters and is frequently visited by dolphins.

 Dogs are only allowed on-leash at Hyams Beach.
 Also, it does get busy, so ideally visit during the week or outside of school holidays to best have a chance of parking and plenty of space on the sand.
 If you’re looking for a nearby off-leash beach, both Callala Beach and Nelsons Beach in Vincentia are off-leash during the morning and evening, and are almost as white.

 2. Cable Beach, Broome, WA